medusajs/medusa/docs/content/advanced/backend/payment/how-to-create-payment-provider.md

+---
+description: 'Learn how to create a payment provider in the Medusa server.
+The payment provider is used to authorize, capture, and refund payments, among other actions.
+This guide explains the different methods available in a fulfillment provider.'
+---

 # How to Create a Payment Provider

 In this document, you’ll learn how to add a Payment Provider to your Medusa server.
 If you’re unfamiliar with the Payment architecture in Medusa, make sure to check out the [overview](./overview.md) first.